andrerpena/SmartRecords/README.md

 SmartRecords
 ============

-A simple .NET report generation library
+SmartRecords is a simple .NET report generation library.